jwstanly/black/README.md

 ## Installation and usage

+### Note
+pytest 3.1.1 will soon be deprecated, refer to the pyproject.toml for the latest version.

 ### Installation

 _Black_ can be installed by running `pip install black`.
 It requires Python 3.9+ to run.